Phase Vocoder w/Pitch Shifting (Audio Examples and Free Software)

 The pitch shifting is performed by stretching/compressing audio while also resampling it.
 Both operations (stretching/compressing and resampling) are done using the same ratio.
 This ratio is the same as that of the original pitch to the user desired new pitch.
 The result is audio that is pitch shifted without changing the original speed or length.

 The pitch shifting abilities of the Phase Vocoder allow users to create multiple notes from a single sound.
 For example, in the following demonstration I used my Phase Vocoder to adjust the pitch of a single piano note into various notes.
 I then sequenced these notes using Presonus Studio One to create a short portion of Beethoven's "Für Elise".

-Note that these downloads are just zipped executables (not an installer).
 The command line usage is quite simple.
 For example, to decrease pitch by two and a half semitones use the following options:

 PhaseVocoder --input inputfile.wav --output outputfile.wav --pitch -2.5

 Of course the earlier features of stretching and compressing audio with respect to time, as well as detecting audio transients still exist.
 For command line usage please use the '--help' option.
 For extended help and additional usage examples please use '--longhelp'.